Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/microsoft-message-phishing-report-terms.md

     1. use the software in any way that is against the law or to create or propagate malware; or
     1. share, publish, distribute, or lend the software, provide the software as a stand-alone hosted solution for others to use, or transfer the software or this agreement to any third party.

 4. **EXPORT RESTRICTIONS.** You must comply with all domestic and international export laws and regulations that apply to the software, which include restrictions on destinations, end users, and end use.
-Pour plus d’informations sur les restrictions d’exportation, visitez [https://aka.ms/exporting](https://aka.ms/exporting) .
+For further information on export restrictions, visit <https://www.microsoft.com/exporting>.

 5. **SUPPORT SERVICES.** Microsoft is not obligated under this agreement to provide any support services for the software.
 Any support provided is “as is”, “with all faults”, and without warranty of any kind.

 6. **UPDATES.** The software may periodically check for updates, and download and install them for you.
 You may obtain updates only from Microsoft or authorized sources.
 Microsoft may need to update your system to provide you with updates.
 You agree to receive these automatic updates without any additional notice.
 Updates may not include or support all existing software features, services, or peripheral devices.

 7. **ARBITRAGE DE LIAISON ET RENONCIATION AUX ACTIONS DE CLASSE.** **Cette section s’applique si vous habitez aux États-Unis (ou, si vous êtes une entreprise, votre principal lieu d’activité).** If you and Microsoft have a dispute, you and Microsoft agree to try for 60 days to resolve it informally.
-Si vous et Microsoft ne le pouvez pas, vous et Microsoft acceptez de lier l’arbitrage individuel devant **l’Association** d’arbitrage américaine en vertu de la federal Arbitration Act (« FAA ») et de ne pas intenter une action en justice devant un juge ou un **jury.** Instead, a neutral arbitrator will decide. **Les actions en justice pour les** actions en classe, les arbitrages à l’échelle de la classe, les actions privées de l’avocat général et toute autre procédure dans laquelle quelqu’un agit à titre représentatif ne sont pas **autorisées**; ni la combinaison de procédures individuelles sans le consentement de toutes les parties.
-The complete Arbitration Agreement contains more terms and is at [https://aka.ms/arb-agreement-1](https://aka.ms/arb-agreement-1) .
+Si vous et Microsoft ne le pouvez pas, vous et Microsoft acceptez de lier l’arbitrage individuel devant **l’Association** d’arbitrage américaine en vertu de la federal Arbitration Act (« FAA ») et de ne pas intenter une action en justice devant un juge ou un **jury.** Instead, a neutral arbitrator will decide. **Les actions en justice pour les** actions en classe, les arbitrages à l’échelle de la classe, les actions privées de l’avocat général et toute autre procédure dans laquelle une personne agit à titre représentatif ne sont pas **autorisées**; ni la combinaison de procédures individuelles sans le consentement de toutes les parties.
+The complete Arbitration Agreement contains more terms and is at <https://aka.ms/arb-agreement-1>.
 You and Microsoft agree to these terms.

 8. **ENTIRE AGREEMENT.** This agreement, and any other terms Microsoft may provide for supplements, updates, or third-party applications, is the entire agreement for the software.